marykasp/JavaScript-bootcamp-colt/DOM/DOM-notes.md

 - **querySelector** - newer all in one method to select a single element, pass in CSS selector
  - can pass it a tag name or a class or id name using . or #
  - document.querySelectorAll will return all the matching elements in a *NodeList*

+*Manuipulting* elements
+- changing the text of elements
+- **innerText** - returns the inner text of an element, all of the text inside of it including all text of nested elements
+- **textContent** - includes all the text including spaces and text from a script tag
+- changing the HTML
+- **innerHTML** returns the any inner HTML tags nested inside the element, including the content

+Altering styles - can use **style** property only if style was assigned inline and not in a separate file

+Retrieve current style value using **getComputedStyle**